 I write conversational & engaging content people love sharing.
-Writing Focus Includes: Web Copy, Christian Parenting, Christian Marriage, Frugal Living & Encouragement for Women.
+Writing Focus: Web Copy, Christian Parenting, Christian Marriage, Encouragement for women of faith.

 Let’s face it—with all the hard and scary stuff going on around us, we may find ourselves waking up anxious and discouraged and going to bed the same way.
 As bad as that is, it also puts us at risk of damaging our witness for Christ in our day-to-day dealings with others.
 That’s because, as humans, we often allow our feelings to dictate most of our actions.